Life

 biogena-line

-Biogena Ashwagandha Formula with extract from ashwagandha (Withania somnifera) and the micronutrients magnesium and activated vitamin B6, which are important for the nervous system, can help create the necessary “breathing space” for the body and thus help support the inner balance.
+Biogena Ashwagandha Fusion Complete with extracts from ashwagandha (Withania somnifera) can help create the necessary “breathing space” for the body and thus help support the inner balance.

 Conclusion: Micronutrients are valuable companions and essential tools for the ups and downs in life.